platyplus/prisma/README.md

 TODO: username and password in a secret?
 TODO: Prisma secret in a secret?
 TODO: customized cloudsql-instance-credentials secret name?
-TODO: issuer in the value
-TODO: default values.yaml and values-prod.yaml
-TODO: .gitignore: values-prod.yaml and cloudsql-instance-credentials.json

 ## Installing the Chart